Visit the Library’s collection of locally significant digital content by clicking on the highlighted categories below in blue.

 Gifted to the Library by Anita Gunning and Robert C. Hunt, Jr., the Library’s collection of historic postcards consists of over 2000 depictions of Falmouth, its villages, and other noted landmarks within our beautiful town.

-Falmouth at Home is a collection of photographs taken by the Falmouth community that documents how we spend our days while we stay close to home during the COVID-19 pandemic.
+Falmouth at Home is a collection of photographs taken by Falmouth residents that documents how the community spent their days staying close to home during the COVID-19 pandemic.

 Honoring Falmouth Veterans is a collection of images depicting the monuments and plaques along Memorial Lane, which leads up to the Library’s front entrance.
 The Library collects and preserves photos of Falmouth residents who served in the United States military during a World War.